Makonde people: History

 The Makonde successfully resisted predation by African, Arab, and European slavers.
 They did not fall under colonial power until the 1920s.
 During the 1960s, the revolution which drove the Portuguese out of Mozambique was launched from the Makonde homeland of the Mueda Plateau.
 For a time, the revolutionary movement FRELIMO derived some of its financial support from the sale of Makonde carvings and the group became the backbone of the revolutionary movement.
 The Maconde of Mozambique, due to their role in the resistance to Portuguese colonial rule, remain an influential group in the politics of the country.

 They speak Makonde, also known as ChiMakonde, a Bantu language closely related to Yao.
 Many speak other languages such as English in Tanzania, Portuguese in Mozambique, and Swahili and Makua in both countries.
 The Makonde are traditionally a matrilineal society where children and inheritances belong to women and husbands move into the village of their wives.
 Their traditional religion is an animistic form of ancestor worship and still continues, although Makonde of Tanzania are nominally Muslim and those of Mozambique are Catholic or Muslim.
 In Makonde rituals, when a girl becomes a woman, Muidini is the best dancer out of the group of girls undergoing the rituals.

 The Makonde are best known for their wood carvings, primarily made of blackwood (Dalbergia melanoxylon, or mpingo), and their observances of puberty rites.

 Kenyan citizenship

 Some Makonde people from Mozambique had relocated to Kenya in the 1950s.
 Early in the 21st century, efforts began to obtain Kenyan identity cards to allow the Makonde to exercise their rights and privileges as Kenyan citizens.
 In 2016, a group of 300 Makonde people trekked from Kwale to Nairobi.
-The group was led by Diana Gichengo, an inclusions activist, and accompanied by other human rights supportive stakeholders.
-They headed to the State House in Nairobi to persuade the President to push their recognition as Kenyan citizens.
+The group was led by Diana Gichengo, an inclusion activist, and accompanied by other human rights supportive stakeholders.
+They headed to the State House in Nairobi to persuade the president to push their recognition as Kenyan citizens.
 President Kenyatta gave them a warm welcome.
-After a well-prepared meal on Thursday 13 October 2016, the President ordered the relevant ministry to provide the Makonde with identity cards by December 2016.
+After a meal on 13 October 2016, the president ordered the relevant ministry to provide the Makonde with identity cards by December 2016.